 ISLAM AND ETHICS

-Islam pays attention to education of people both in moral and spiritual ways.
+Islam pays attention to the education of people both in moral and spiritual ways.
 Because well-educated people can rise the economic system of the society.
 Therefore the ethical and religious structure of the community has to be matured.

 We can say that socio-cultural structure of the society is more important than its economic structure.
 So, Islam desires to make rise the moral of the indivudials of the community.
 In fact, the Prophet (Peace Be Upon Him) reports that the reason he was sent to humans was to bring to perfection to the high moral norms.

 The Quran declares that man is not left out of control and honorable angels that observe him write his deeds.
 Islam, which places man in an environment that is full of such spiritual sanctions, does not want him/her to behave well only among people and under pressure but wants him/her to become an individual that fulfills his/her duties no matter where he/she is and under any conditions.

 The spiritual values of Islamic economy surround the economic activities and lead them.
 Those values make not only members of society direct a happy moral life but also act upon the whole economy positively, and affect economic activities such as production and consumption, preventing them from being floated into harmful channels.
 They avoid show-off expenditures and wastefulness especially in the developing countries and enable savings to be directed to investments focusing on social prosperity.

 The Quran and hadiths ban all ways of unlawful earnings and encourage people to do business based on unity and honesty.
 Therefore, a Muslim cannot say:“Business and religion are different topics.
 They have no relations themselves at all.”
 The World and the Hereafter are not two things that have no connection.
 In the Muslim community, business and trade are certainly desired to be based on the high moral values of Islam.